Join the 3D Printer Challenge today:

 Be part of the solution!

 Help us put a 3D printer in every district, and eventually in each of their schools, across Kent ISD!

 This key printing technology is revolutionizing multiple industries and dozens of career fields.
 This technology is also becoming a great learning tool for STEM - science, technology, engineering and math.
 Teachers are eager to use 3D printers to teach STEM concepts and students are eager to learn, but the equipment and supplies are an expensive "extra" for school building budgets.

 Kent ISD and Dremel are teaming up with West Michigan businesses to bring 3D printers and maker-spaces into schools throughout the region with the 3D Printer Challenge.
-Businesses can adopt a school and interact with students, bringing real-world experiences and hands-on learning into the classroom by donating the resources necessary to place a Dremel 3D printer into schools.
 Together, local companies, Dremel and Kent ISD will help students dream, design, and learn.

 “3D printers create a wow factor in the classroom and makes STEM education more tangible by utilizing modern production techniques to conceptualize, design, then create." -- Kevin Stotts, President